louwrentius/lsidrivemap/README.md

 lsidrivemap
 ===========

+Owners of a IBM M1015 / LSI 9220-8i controller can use this utiliy to map controller ports to drives.

-I have a 24-disk drive enclosure.
-This tool is to determine which disk (sda/sdb/etc) is in which drive slot.
-It also shows the drive temperature of each slot.
+I have a 24 bay disk chassis and use it to create a physical map of which drive is in which slot.

-It requires an argument of 'temp' or 'disk'.
+The tool can also show the temperature of the drive.

 Example output: